Skip to content

 • You can deploy as many instances as you want

-• You can also deploy instances of the same applications across different clusters
+• You can also deploy instances of the same applications across different kubernetes clusters

 • One stack per application